agarwalishika/NN-CIFT/README.md

-# Data Valuation using Neural Network for Efficient Instruction Fine-Tuning
+# Data Valuation using Neural Networks for Efficient Instruction Fine-Tuning

 ![Overview of NN-CIFT](nncift_fig.png)